Trust my friend Narendra Modi to bring us together : French Prez Macron - ExBulletin

 Earlier, French Ambassador Emmanuel Lenain said France was happy to see India in the driving seat and offered its full support for India’s G20 Presidency.

 “Today, India takes over the G20 Presidency for one year and the UNSC Presidency for December.
 As we strive to keep the world together in the face of unprecedented challenges, we are happy to see India at the orders.
-India can count on France’s full confidence and support,” he said in a tweet on December 1.
+India can count on the full support of France,” he said on December 1 in a tweet.

 Earlier, US President Joe Biden said he was looking forward to supporting “his friend” Prime Minister Narendra Modi during India’s G20 Presidency.
 Biden said the United States and India would come together to tackle challenges like the climate, energy and food crises.